saketh-n/study-buddy/README.md

 ## Features

 - 🤖 **AI-Powered Topic Extraction** - Paste any text and Claude Sonnet intelligently extracts study topics
+- 🎯 **Context-Aware Definitions** - Automatically generates definitions based on how terms are used in your text
+- 💾 **Persistent Caching** - Previous study sessions are saved and can be reused instantly
+- 📚 **Recent Sessions** - Click on cached prompts to load them without re-entering text
 - 📝 **Smart Text Processing** - Works with articles, notes, textbooks, or any educational content
-- 🎴 **Interactive Flashcards** - Click to flip and reveal detailed explanations
+- 🎴 **Interactive Flashcards** - Click to flip and reveal context-aware explanations
-- ⚡ **On-Demand Explanations** - Generate explanations only when needed using Claude AI
+- 🔄 **Regenerate Explanations** - Get alternative explanations with one click
-- 🔄 **Real-time Loading States** - Visual feedback during AI generation
+- ⚡ **Real-time Loading States** - Visual feedback during AI generation
 - 🎨 **Modern, Responsive UI** - Beautiful interface with Tailwind CSS
-- 🚀 **Fast & Efficient** - Async operations with per-card loading states
+- 🚀 **Fast & Efficient** - Async operations with smooth animations

 ## Getting Started